mtnvencenzo/dapr-stack/README.md

 	This will start all Dapr runtime services using the provided configuration and create the necessary network and volumes for data persistence.

 	To bring the compose down, use this command:

 	```bash
 	docker compose -p dapr-stack -f docker-compose.yml down -v
 	```

 	To force a rebuild and deploy of an individual container use this command:

 	```bash
 	docker compose -p dapr-stack -f docker-compose.yml up -d --force-recreate --no-deps --build <service_name>
 	```

-2. **Verify Services are Running:**
+### 3. Verify Services are Running:
 	```bash
 	# Check all services status
 	docker compose ps